 Historically low mortgage rates and new flexibility in Americans’ office environments have led to a bustling real estate economy.
 Real estate in Florida continues to thrive and pre-existing home inventory remains low.
 Demand for new construction is rising not only in Florida but across the country.
 Supply chain disruptions, escalating lumber costs, and labor shortages are increasing both the time it takes to complete new builds and the cost of new homes.
-While it’s taking longer to build new custom homes, there are still plenty of opportunities for new construction in Central Florida as well as a selection of new construction homes for sale in Alachua County.
+While it’s taking longer to build new custom homes, there are still plenty of opportunities for new construction in Marion County Florida as well as a selection of new construction homes for sale in Alachua County.
 With a little extra planning and some patience, we’re sure you can have the brand-new home of your dreams.

 How do you find pre-construction homes for sale?

 If you’re interested in living in an established neighborhood community, you still have options for building a custom home.
 Building a new home in a neighborhood provides a sense of community and direct access to beneficial services and amenities.
 Buildable lots in a community are designed to incorporate utility access for your new home.
 Neighborhood features such as sidewalks, common areas, pools, and tennis courts are often integrated into the community as well.
 Some local communities that offer buildable lots and pre-construction homes include: Hidden Oaks Lakefront Country Estates – Neighborhood lots on 159th Lane currently have pre-construction available for three-bedroom and four-bedroom homes.
 Woodlands of Belchase – Presale executive homes await your finishing touches Silver Hammock Preserve – New constructions include a five bedroom home situated on 5 acres